nickewing/hacky_hal/README.markdown

 License and Copyright
 ---------------------

-HackyHA is distributed under the MIT License.
+HackyHAL is distributed under the MIT License.
 See LICENSE.

 Copyright © 2013 Nick Ewing